u0398/.dotfiles/README.md

 ## tmux

 The tmux theme is a [fork](https://github.com/u0398/tmux-catppuccin) of the [Catpputtin tmux plugin](https://github.com/catppuccin/tmux).
-Combined with a [fork](https://github.com/u0398/tmux-continuum) of the [Continuum plugin](https://github.com/tmux-plugins/tmux-continuum), it's possible to display the interval and duration of automatic saves of the tmux environment.
+Combined with a [fork](https://github.com/u0398/tmux-continuum) of the [Continuum plugin](https://github.com/tmux-plugins/tmux-continuum), it's possible to display the interval and duration of tmux environment automatic saves.

 ![continuum](https://github.com/user-attachments/assets/95dc0c3e-63de-4a89-85ae-1a2b945d6e41)